-License by Credential applicants may or may not be scheduled to appear before the Board for the informal interview and to complete the ND Jurisprudence & Ethics examination.
+License by Credential applicants may or may not be scheduled to appear before the Board for an informal interview.
 Applicants required to appear at a meeting of the Board will be notified by the Executive Director in advance of a meeting.

 An applicant must report to the board in writing any illegal, unethical, or errant behavior or conduct of the dentist, including malpractice judgements or settlements or final judgment for or against the licensee, a final disposition by a licensing agency in another state, territory, or country; all proceedings, of formal or informal actions by a governmental agency; a law enforcement agency; or a court for an act or conduct that would constitute grounds for discipline.

 If you have a conviction, or any other incident to report as required by application, send with the application supporting documentation and/or certified copies of all court documents related to the matter discussed in the petition.
 Documentation includes, as applicable, a copy of any assessment or evaluation and recommendations for treatment, criminal charges, reported offenses, police reports, judgments, dispositions of criminal complaint, dispositions of offenses, final dispositions, court orders, actions pending, and deferred judgments.
 Not doing so may delay the licensing process.

 The NDBDE accepts the following regional clinical competency examinations:

 Required documents such as CE, references etc., may be sent to the Board after the application and application fee have been received.
 Once the application and fee have been received by the Board’s office the applicant will be sent criminal background check fingerprint cards with instructions.
 Processing this information may take up to 14 business days.
 Additional requirements of reinstatement include: